Rahul7259/Miniproject/1_Requirements/README.md

             Anyone who wants to solve complex operation can use this calculator

    ### What:
-          The project is a calculator for complex numbers.
+          The project is a calculator for complex operations.

    ### When:
-           This calculator can be used when ever.
+           This calculator can be used when ever student or any pearson needs to find some large square roots or power values.

    ### Where:
            This is computer based calculator compatible with C environment and can perform complex operations.
    ### How:
-          This calculator just takes the complex inputs and performs complex operation as user gives the input.
+          This calculator just takes the user input for any of complex operation of square root, power of any number, logarthmic value of a number,tan,sin or cos values of a number.

 ## Detail requirements